 Code language: Swift (swift)

-In the above declaration, a binding is established between the Toggle view and the state property.
-The value assigned to the property is then used to decide which image is to be displayed on an Image view.
+The above declaration establishes a binding between the Toggle view and the state property.
+The value assigned to the property is then used to decide which image will be displayed on an Image view.

 State Binding

-A state property is local to the view in which it is declared and any child views.
-Situations may occur, however, where a view contains one or more subviews which may also need access to the same state properties.
-Consider, for example, a situation whereby the Wi-Fi Image view in the above example has been extracted into a subview:
+A state property is local to the view it is declared in and any child views.
+Situations may occur, however, where a view contains one or more subviews that may also need access to the same state properties.
+Consider, for example, a situation whereby the WiFi Image view in the above example has been extracted into a subview:

 .